AlessandroMinoccheri/website/content/post/symfony-4.md

         public: false
 ```

-So the Autowire option indicates to symfony to automatically inject dependencies in your services.
+So the Autowire option indicates to Symfony to automatically inject dependencies in your services.
-Autoconfigure option indicates to symfony to automatically register your services as commands, event subscribers, etc.
+Autoconfigure option indicates to Symfony to automatically register your services as commands, event subscribers, etc.

 Now also controllers are services so it's easy to make unit tests on it instead of using integration tests that are slower.
 So now you can also inject services inside your controller like this: